Supply Chain Risk

 How We Assist

 Our multidisciplinary teams of experts are made up of former U.S. government officials, including those from key CFIUS agencies such as the Department of the Treasury, Department of Justice, Department of State, Department of Commerce, both the National Security Council and National Economic Council, and the White House; former regulators, law enforcement and intelligence professionals, prosecutors, and attorneys in private practice; former compliance officers; technology experts; forensic accountants; and cybersecurity experts.
-K2-FIN is uniquely positioned to provide clients with the full suite of supply chain integrity services and reduce the risks associated with engaging in commerce in a changing global environment.
+K2 Integrity is uniquely positioned to provide clients with the full suite of supply chain integrity services and reduce the risks associated with engaging in commerce in a changing global environment.

-- Identification of supply and value chain vulnerabilities: The first step in building supply chain resilience is to take a deep look into your supply and value chains to uncover the hidden risks and identify vulnerabilities.
+The first step in building supply chain resilience is to take a deep look into your supply and value chains to uncover the hidden risks and identify vulnerabilities.
 We assist companies with risk and vulnerability assessments of their supply and value chains, including their own production and distribution facilities or transportation hubs, as well as those of their suppliers and customers.
 The risk assessments focus on a broad range of risks, including disruptions emanating from natural disasters, economic shocks, or political instability; supply shortages; regulatory constraints; capacity; trade impacts; foreign influence; and integrity and reputational risks.